How to avoid financial regrets in 2013

 If you need a bit of help...

-If your finances are complicated, you find it difficult to set up your own budget - or you just don't really want to - the thinkmoney Personal Account has a built-in service that will budget for you.
+If your finances are complicated, you find it difficult to set up your own budget - or you just don't really want to - the thinkmoney Current Account has a built-in service that will budget for you.

 Your dedicated Money Manager could help you set up Direct Debits towards your savings, debts, bills and other costs to make sure they're all covered each month.
 The money left over then goes to you - and it's yours to spend how you like.